hussojo/routecond2/README.md

 course website:https://terokarvinen.com/2021/python-web-service-from-idea-to-production-2022/

 Simple CRUD application, made with Django.
+BETA

 I Don't recommend installation (unless you are teacher/student in the course).